 You can assign groups in a discussion in the Discussion Settings.
 Select the gear icon and then Assign to groups.
 You're brought to the Create Groups page.

-Group discussions can't be graded.
+You can't grade group discussions at this time.
 If you want to grade the discussion, you'll have to remove the groups from the discussion, save it, and then reopen the discussion settings.
 You can align goals with a group discussion.
-The Post First setting isn't currently available in group discussions.
+The Post first setting isn't available in group discussions at this time.

 Students are automatically grouped when you get to the Create Groups page, but you can change how groups are formed: